PabloCaceresRamos/AI-to-play-Chase-game/README.md

 A decision tree and a state machine will be implemented to play the gvgai Shase game.
 Furthermore, the results of the two AI will be compared.

+My implemented code is located in folder src/pablocaceres982/

 You can see my posts to see the evolution and the final result of the algorithms.